ZhongXiLu/Arkanoid/README.md

 # Remarks #

-* The directory "sprites" (in the project main directory) should be copied to the same directory of the executable. (sprites are needed for the program to work)
+* The directory "data" (in the project main directory) should be copied to the same directory of the executable.